MathNodes/meile-gui/README.md

 This just changes the permissions of the meile-gui configuration directory back to a regular user instead of its previous permission as root.

 ## Mac OS X
-Download the latest release [Mac OS X v0.9.3-beta](https://github.com/MathNodes/meile-gui/releases/download/0.9.3-beta/meile-gui-v0.9.3-beta-darwin-M1.zip)
+Download the latest release [Mac OS X v1.1.0](https://github.com/MathNodes/meile-gui/releases/download/v1.1.0/meile-gui-v1.1.0_darwin_M1)

 Run:
 ```shell
 ./meile-gui
 ```

-Or double click on the .app bundle
+Or double click on the the icon in Finder.
+No brew install is required for this version as we have bundled wireguard-tools for the M1 release.
+MacOS (intel) will be following shortly.

 ### NOTE:
 pip install is not currently available for Mac OS X. We are working on bringing this as a separate packages.
-Also, we are working on bundling wireguard-tools into Meile GUI so we can ease the user's install process.

 ## Debian .deb package